-The King Lab interests have centered on mechanisms of growth factor and cytokine mRNA regulation in malignant gliomas, amyotrophic lateral sclerosis (ALS), and spinal cord injury.
+The King Lab is focused on mechanisms of growth factor mRNA stabilization in malignant gliomas and amyotrophic lateral sclerosis (ALS).
 Dr. King is also interested in molecular signatures of ALS in skeletal muscle.
-His long term goals are: 1) to identify potential therapeutic targets for treating these diseases, and 2) to characterize biomarkers that may help in diagnosis and clinical monitoring.
+His long term goals are to identify potential therapeutic targets and to characterize biomarkers that may help in diagnosis and clinical monitoring.

 The Limdi Lab's primary research focus is to elucidate genetic and environmental determinants of drug response, specifically those that are associated with toxicity and lack of efficacy.
 Her goal is to identify genetic and environmental predictors of anticoagulant and antiplatelet response and use this information to individualize therapy.

 The Nabors Lab studies the role of post-transcriptional regulation of gene expression in primary brain cancers.
 The lab is focused on RNA binding proteins and their ability to regulate cell growth, proliferation, and invasion.

 Dr. Payami is a Professor in Neurology.
 Her laboratory is focused on the prevention and treatment of Parkinson's disease and in particular the genes that interact with environmental risk factors.
 The goal is to predict who is at risk and what they should avoid and further personalize individual treatment for maximum benefit.

 Dr. Roberson’s primary interest is age-related memory disorders and neurodegenerative disease, including Alzheimer's disease and frontotemporal dementia.